inossidabile/styx/README.md

 ### Server side without models

-To work without models (i.e. to server login form) you can use two helpers
+To work without models (i.e. to serve login form) you can use two helpers

 ```ruby
   styx_form_respond_success(data)